 PHOTOS OF SHOWS OUR CLASS SAW IN THEIR ORIGINAL LONDON PRODUCTIONS -------- TOP: Maggie Smith in LADY IN A VAN / Billie Piper in YERMA / Helen Mirren in ORPHEUS DESCENDING / Luke Treadaway in THE CURIOUS INCIDENT OF THE DOG IN THE NIGHT-TIME -------- BOTTOM: Mark Rylance in JERUSALEM / Benedict Cumberbatch in AFTER THE DANCE / Handspring Puppets in WAR HORSE / James Corden & Richard Griffiths in THE HISTORY BOYS

-HOUSING - The program fee includes contemporary accommodations in the heart of Central London, within walking distance of Covent Garden, Leicester Square, The British Museum, West End theatre district and a short walk to several major tube stations.
+HOUSINGCHOICES - The program optionally includes for an additional fee contemporary accommodations in the heart of Central London, within walking distance of Covent Garden, Leicester Square, The British Museum, West End theatre district and a short walk to several major tube stations.
 Private rooms with private baths, fully equipped kitchens, free laundry and free WiFi.
 PHOTOS / MAP

 THEATER - The program fee includes all theater tickets and any other theater-related activities.

 AIRFARE - Airfare is not included.

 SCHEDULE - Participants attend productions in London's West End, off-West End, and Fringe playhouses Monday to Thursday evenings (standard curtain time is 7:30 p.m.) as well as a weekday matinee or two.
 Classes meet Monday through Friday mornings from 10:00 a.m to noon.
 Most midday and weekend time is free, giving students ample time to explore the great city of London.